What is shadowing and why do I need it?

-Students who are interested in attending health professional schools will need experience with shadowing physicans before applying to their desired programs.
+Although it is rare for a program to require a specific number of shadowing hours, students who are interested in attending health professional schools will need experience with shadowing physicians before applying to their desired programs.
 It is important to shadow multiple physicians so that you gain insight into the daily life of all types of physicians.
 An important aspect of being a physician is the willingness to pursue life-long learning, and shadowing multiple physicians is just the beginning of this pursuit.

-In addition to observing the daily activities of a physican and the interaction between themselves and their patients, you will want to make sure you take the time to have a meeting with the physicians after/before you shadow to ask them important questions you will not get a chance to ask during the day, such as how the physician organizes their day, stays current in their profession, address uncertainty with the patients, has work/life balance, etc. A great book to consider reading before shadowing (for medical school students especially) is The Human Side of Medicine: Learning what it's like to be a patient and what it's like to be a physician" by Dr. Laurence Savett.
+In addition to observing the daily activities of a physician and the interaction between themselves and their patients, you will want to make sure you take the time to have a meeting with the physicians after/before you shadow to ask them important questions you will not get a chance to ask during the day, such as how the physician organizes their day, stays current in their profession, address uncertainty with the patients, has work/life balance, etc.

 How do I find shadowing opportunities?

 Finding opportunities can be extremely challenging due to restrictive policies and procedures of hospitals and clinics.
 However, some suggestions are below:

 - Look to your own family and friends.
 Are you related to a physician?
 Are some of your friends/family friends a physician?
 It does not matter if one of your shadowing experiences is with a physician that is related to you (although this should NOT be your only experience) - what is important is the learning you gain from the opportunity!

 - Look to your own personal doctors.
 Ask your personal family physician if they would be willing to let you shadow them.
 Do you go to a dermatologist, endocrinologist, cardiologist, etc?
 Ask them if they would give you the opportunity to shadow them.